thoughtspot/thoughtspot.github.io/_end-user/search/chart-axes-options.md

 {: id="aggregate"}
 ## Change the axis aggregate

-To change the axis aggregate, click the **Aggregate** option in the axis menu, and select an alternative from the list of options.
+To change the axis aggregation, click the **Aggregate** option in the axis menu, and select an alternative from the list of options.

 Depending on the type of data type and other settings, the aggregation options include _Total_, _Avg_, _Min_, _Max_, _Total Count_, _Unique Count_, _Std Deviation_, and _Variance_.